darmonlyone/WholeFoodBook/README.md

     $ python manage.py runserver
     ```

     If program cause `SyntaxError`.
-You can try this command for running it.
-To detect your program to **Python 3**.
+You can try this command to detect your program to use **Python 3**.
     ```
     $ python3 manage.py runserver
     ```